In this simple step by step guide, we show you exactly how to add Google Analytics to your Shopify store.

 Having done that, click ‘Next.’

-You will now see the ‘Property setup‘ section.
+You’ll now see the ‘Property setup‘ section.

-Enter the name of your business in the property name field and choose your preferred time zone and currency.
+Enter the name of your business in the ‘property name’ field and choose your preferred time zone and currency.
 Then, click ‘Next‘.

 (You can skip this step if you wish.)